shehryarusman/Restaurant-API/README.md

-# Froyo-API
+# RestaurantApp-Api-API
-This is the code for the Froyo API
+This is the code for the RestaurantApp-Api API